 An awesome member of our community made this guide.
 It is not managed by iFixit staff.

 The Dell latitude D620 was introduced in March 2006.
-Both the first MacBook Pro, and this Dell Latitude D620 have the same Intel core duo T2300E.
-Like the first MacBook, they both have Intel's GMA 950 graphics.
+Both the first MacBook Pro and this Dell Latitude D620 have the same Intel Core Duo T2300E.
+Like the first MacBook, they both have Intel's GMA 950 Integrated Graphics.

 Embed this guide

 Choose a size and copy the code below to embed this guide as a small widget on your site / forum.